ojalaquellueva/nsr/README.md

 <a name="batch-api"></a>
 ### Batch API

+The NSR batch API offers four modes (api routes): "resolve", "meta", "sources", "citations".
+As with the command line core service, `nsr_batch.php`, the batch API resolve mode resolves native status for batches of taxon observations.
+The remaining three modes return metadata about NSR checklist sources and the NSR itself.
+Mode "meta" returns version information for NSR source code and database.
+Mode "sources" returns information on all checklist sources (except for literature citations).
+Mode "citations" returns bibtex-formatted literature citations (if available) for NSR checklist sources.

-The NSR batch API accepts & processes up to 5000 observations in a single call.
+In resolve mode, the NSR batch API accepts & processes up to 5000 observations in a single call.
 Request data must be JSON-encoded and sent as a POST request, with HTTP header set to "Content-Type: application/json".
 Results are returned as JSON.
-The process is best understood by examining the input format and the PHP and R example files (see below).
+See [Input](#batch-api-input) for a description of input file format.
+Use of the API is best understood by examining the PHP and R example files (see [Batch API Examples](#batch-api-examples).

 <a name="batch-api-input"></a>
 #### Input